andrejsharapov/mctpms/README.md

 > [!NOTE]
 > This repo contains models of blocks and items, but does not contain ready-made textures (images) for them.

-You can study the models you need yourself, for example, a [crafting table](https://github.com/andrejsharapov/mctpms/blob/main/assets/minecraft/models/block/crafting_table.json), copy the files and use them in your texture pack with your images.
+You can study the models you need yourself, for example, a [crafting table](https://github.com/andrejsharapov/mctpms/blob/main/assets/minecraft/models/block/crafting_table.json) model, copy the files and use them in your texture pack with your images.

+To create more complex models, you can use the [mine-campfire](https://github.com/andrejsharapov/mine-campfire/tree/main/assets/minecraft) package as an example.

 ## Releases